joeodx/Tech258_GIT/README.md

 The cloud has a number of advantages and disadvantages :

+* **Advantage - Scalabilty and Acessbilty**
+Cloud services allow businesses to scale resources up or down based on demand.
+This flexibility enables organizations to handle fluctuating workloads without over-provisioning or underutilizing resources, leading to cost savings and improved efficiency.
 * **Advantage – Cost Reduction**
 The cloud provider takes on all of the hassles associated with infrastructure, maintenance and utility management for the servers.
 Cloud-based applications are usually a fraction of the cost of locally installed software.